 However, there are other ways to articulate the process of creating work.
 For example, I might shoot photos of flowers to create a theme for a series of ceramic pots.
 Or if I’m writing a film that takes place in the distant future, I might paint landscapes to see how my imagination could envision that future.
 I might make a collage or photos to inform a character I'm going to play.
 This process is about using other mediums of art in order to find a way into the piece you are creating.
 This is a form of articulation, you're just using a different language.

-Of course, what works before, may not work again.
-And I think that’s the key to an effective process.
-You have to allow it to evolve and change over time.
+Of course, what worked before may not work again so the key to an effective process is to allow it to evolve and change over time.
 You have to be flexible.
-You have to be malleable.
-You might have to work with people who don’t work the same way you do.
+You might work with people who don’t work the same way you do.
 Instead of complaining about it, see it as an opportunity for growth.
-Instead of forcing them to change, it’s so much more rewarding to be able to change yourself.
+Rather than trying to get them to change it’s so much more rewarding to change yourself.
 It’s like having the ability to speak several different languages.
-Rather than forcing everybody around you to speak your language, you simply jump into their’s.
 That is the power of evolving your process.